 The infrastructure and processes used in the Catalyst process need to be efficient to use so that fewer resources are used to effectively operate and improve the funding process.
 The more efficient the funding process is the more that funds will be available for high impact initiatives that can create more positive impacts across the world and society.

 To become a global leading ecosystem the Catalyst funding process will need to be simple and easy to use for proposers, assessors and voters that want to participate.
 The simpler and easier it is for people to use the more that people will both want to and be able to participate in the Catalyst funding process.

 The Catalyst ecosystem handles a large treasury owned by the community.
-This treasury needs to be safely and effectively managed and distributed by the infrastructure and processes used.
-Any infrastructure and processes used to operate the Catalyst funding process need to be robust and implemented to a high standard using best practices and applying high security standards so that funds and the community are safe.
+This treasury needs to be safely managed and distributed by the infrastructure and processes used.
+Any infrastructure and processes used to operate the Catalyst funding process need to be robust and implemented to a high standard by using best practices and applying suitable security standards so that treasury funds and community participants are safe.